Folk religion: Folk Judaism

 In one of the first major academic works on the subject, Joshua Trachtenberg, in Jewish Magic and Superstition: A Study in Folk Religion, defined Jewish folk religion as consisting of ideas and practices that, whilst not meeting with the approval of religious leaders, enjoyed wide popularity such that they must be included in what he termed the "field of religion".
 This included unorthodox beliefs about demons and angels and magical practices.

 Later studies have emphasized the significance of the destruction of the Temple in Jerusalem to the many Jewish folk customs linked to mourning and, in particular, to the belief in hibbut ha-qever (torture of the grave): a belief that the dead are tortured in their grave for three days after burial by demons until they remember their names.
 This idea began with early eschatological aggadot (אגדות, 'legends', 'narratives') and was further developed by the Kabbalists.

 Raphael Patai is recognized as an early adopter of anthropology in studying Jewish folk religion.
 In particular, he was drawn to the female divine element, which he noted in the goddess Asherah, the Shekhinah, the Matronit, and Lilith.

 Writer Stephen Sharot has noted that Jewish folk religion, similar to other forms of folk religion, focuses on apotropaic and thaumaturgical practices intended to protect individuals from sickness and misfortune.
 He highlights the distinction between Rabbinic Judaism, which adheres to orthodox practice, life, and Halakha, and the unorthodox magical rituals practitioners employ in everyday life.
-An example mentioned is the relatively professionalized magician known as the Baal Shem (בַּעַל שֵׁם; pl.
+An example mentioned is the relatively professionalized magicians known as the Baal Shem (בַּעַל שֵׁם; pl.
 Baalei Shem) in Poland.
 Beginning in the 16th century and gaining prominence alongside Practical Kabbalah in the 18th century, Ba'alei Shem utilized their knowledge of the names of God and angels, along with various practices such as exorcism, chiromancy, and herbal medicine to assist individuals in achieving success in social areas like marriage and childbirth, and to bring harm to adversaries.

 Charles Liebman has written that the essence of the folk religion of American Jews is their social ties to one another, illustrated by the finding that religious practices that would prevent social integration—such as a strict interpretation of Kashrut and Shabbat—have been abandoned, whilst the practices that are followed—such as the Passover Seder, social rites of passage like the b'nei mitzvah, and the High Holy Days—are ones that strengthen Jewish family and community integration.
 Liebman described the rituals and beliefs of contemporary Jewish folk religion in his works, The Ambivalent American Jew (1973) and American Jewry: Identity and Affiliation.